Dry Mouth: How To Prevent It And How To Treat It

 In most cases, dry mouth is a harmless yet bothersome condition.
 The best way to prevent and treat this pesky oral condition is by identifying the root cause and taking a step toward ending it for good.

-At Remi, we customize affordable, medical-grade night guards to help protect your teeth against grinding and clenching during sleep.
-Our custom-fit night guards are made with soft, comfortable material that helps keep your mouth moist and reduce the occurrence of dry mouth.
+At Remi, we customize affordable, medical-grade mouth guards to help protect your teeth against grinding and clenching during sleep.
+Our custom-fit mouth guards are made with soft, comfortable material that helps keep your mouth moist and reduce the occurrence of dry mouth.

-Order your impression kit today and get your customized night guard in no time!
+Order your impression kit today and get your customized mouth guard in no time!

 Ana has worked for the past two years at Remi.
 She is a California-native and proud San Franciscan.
 Ana Milian RDA Head Dental Technician